lengran/CS2AnnouncementBroadcaster/README.md

     ```json
     {
-        "msg": "The message to sent."
+        "msg": "The message to sent.",
+        "delay": 3.7415926
     }
     ```

+    Note: The delay field is optional.
+If you have many messages flooding the chatbox when a player connects, you can set a delay so the message will be sent after given seconds.

 - OnRoundStartMsgs